See the latest vacancies and find out about working for MSF UKJobs in the UK

-The most crisis-prone parts of the developing world need mapping.
+The most crisis-prone parts of the world need mapping.
 With your help we can directly improve the lives of some of the planet’s most vulnerable people.

-The project is being run through Open Street Map, which guarantees that the data collected and the maps that come from it will be free, accessible and without restriction forever.
+Missing Maps is being run through OpenStreetMap, which guarantees that the data collected and the maps that come from it are free, accessible and without restriction forever.
 Not only this, but the maps are live, meaning that anyone can add to, correct or develop them.
 Essentially, a Wikipedia of maps.

 Become a humanitarian

 We use maps every day to get to patients, to assess the needs of crisis-hit communities, to track disease spread and to respond to local events.

-All NGOs collect geographical data of some sort but you may be surprised to know that the maps we use are very often drawn on a piece of paper by someone who has been there.
+All NGOs collect geographical data of some sort, but you may be surprised to know that the maps we use are very often drawn on a piece of paper by someone who has been there.

-By collaborating via the Missing Maps Project and uploading all the data we gather to Open Street Map, we can help build a detailed and useful map of the world that is so much more than the sum of its parts, meaning we can get to patients quicker, track diseases more effectively and better understand where the needs of the people are greatest following an emergency.
+By collaborating via the Missing Maps and uploading all the data we gather to OpenStreetMap, we can help build a detailed and useful map of the world that is so much more than the sum of its parts, meaning we can get to patients quicker, track diseases more effectively and better understand where the needs of the people are greatest following an emergency.

 How can you help?

 Using aerial photographs as a backdrop, we can literally trace road networks, buildings and landmarks to build a line drawing of the area.

-The first and last stages of this process can be done by anyone, from anywhere.
-You just need to sign up to Open Street Map and spend a little time learning how to use it.
-Once you are comfortable, you can start.
+The first stage of this process can be done by anyone, from anywhere with some dedication and training.
+You just need to sign up to OpenStreetMap and spend some time learning how to use the software.
+Once you are comfortable, you can start!

 How can you get involved?

 Thank you for joining us.
-Your collaboration in the Missing Maps Project will directly improve the lives of some of the most vulnerable people in the world.
+Your collaboration in the Missing Maps will directly improve the lives of some of the most vulnerable people in the world.